-Continued from previous page Field Description MAIN_CNT_ERROR The number of children in an Error state.
+Continued from previous page Field Description MAIN_CNT_BROKEN_FINISH EThe number of children in a Broken_Finished state.
+MAIN_CNT_ERROR The number of children in an Error state.
 MAIN_CNT_RESTARTABLE The number of children in a Restartable state.
 MAIN_CNT_UNREACHABLE The number of children in an Unreachable state.
 MAIN_CNT_WARN Number of children that have warning mes- sages.
 MAIN_WARN_COUNT Number of warning messages for the current object.
-PRIVS String containing the users privileges on the ob- ject
+PRIVS String containing the users privileges on the ob- ject show pool show pool

-Table 26.50: Description of the output structure of the show object monitor subtable show pool resourcepath in serverpath
+Table 26.52.: Description of the output structure of the show object monitor subtable show pool resourcepath in serverpath

-The purpose of the show pool statement is to show all the properties of a resource Purpose pool.
+The purpose of the show pool statement is to show all the properties of a resource pool.